 The blender continued to be viewed askance by the league of cocktail purists, who valued the “chukka-chukka” sound of a shaken drink.
 But most holdouts died or capitulated, even including dyspeptic novelist Kingsley Amis, who wrote in the ’70s, “I hate the things, but I cannot think of a manual method that will do the job effectively.”

 Many speakeasy revivalist bars have eschewed blenders, preferring to do everything by hand, like mustachioed cabinet makers with their leather aprons and hand-held Dozuki saws.
 Others find the noise can disrupt the vintage atmosphere for which they strive.
 Having a blender on a bar is like living near an airport—convenient and modern, yet annoying as all hell.
-Some bars have dealt with this by entombing mixers in transparent sound-dampening boxes, like war criminals awaiting trial.
+Some bars have dealt with this by entombing mixers in transparent sound-dampening boxes.
 It’s my experience that only drinks without character emerge from these.

 Yes, the noise can be unfortunate when you’re enjoying a quiet conversation at the bar.
 But if you find yourself perturbed by the din and clamor, and feel as if you’ve suddenly taken up residence in a machine metal shop, allow yourself a moment to savor the sound.
 It’s an echo of the 1930s.
 The golden age of industry is tapping you on the shoulder, inquiring if you would care for a refreshing frozen drink.